Does where you live affect your life insurance policy?

 What to do if your child isn’t the age of the majority

-If you’d like to leave your life insurance death benefit to your minor child as opposed to a spouse, you can put the death benefit into a trust.
-A trust allows you to dictate how any money is spent, when, and how much.
+If you’d like to leave your life insurance death benefit to your minor child as opposed to a spouse or other adult family member, you can list your trust as the policy’s beneficiary.
+A trust allows you to dictate exactly how and when the life insurance payout is spent.

-If you know that you’d like some of the death benefit to go toward a college education, you can designate some of the money to a 529 plan, legally known as a qualified tuition plan, which can be withdrawn from tax-free for higher education expenses.
+If you know that you’d like some of the death benefit to go toward a college education, you can also designate some of the money to a 529 plan, legally known as a qualified tuition plan, which offers tax-free withdrawals for higher education expenses.

 State community property laws